-- If it is going to be an extended snow, six inches or more, the staff will continuously plow to make certain that all of the Township roads are open, so a fire truck, ambulance, or police officer could get into any area of the Township.
+- If it is going to be an extended snow, six inches or more, the staff will continuously plow to make certain that all of the Township roads are open, so a fire truck, ambulance or police officer is able to access any area of the Township.

 - Within six hours of the end of the snow, we anticipate having all the Township roads cleared full width.
 We try first to keep all of the roads open and then come back and do a full width plowing after the snow has ended.